 problems for people, like causing disease in their lungs or heart, or making their illness worse if they are already sick.

 However, there are a number of chemicals Scientists still hardly know anything about their affect on human health and research is being done to try and find out.
 Some of the chemicals are gases, some are liquids and others are solids.
-When there is more of a chemical mixed into the air than is good for us, we call it a pollutant.
+When there is more of a chemical mixed into the air than is not good for us, we call it a pollutant.

 What is Concentration?

 Concentration is the word we use to describe how much of a pollutant is mixed with the air.
 There are two main ways, called "units", that we use to describe concentration.